 The most important skill to have is the ability to understand the value and the power of a brand.
 Your job is communication, in particular the communication of a brand’s positive qualities, so before you start your PR campaigns, you need to be able to analyze a business and understand it’s core values, mission and purpose.

-However, this understanding alone won’t make a good PR specialist.
-People don’t like to just read about how great a company is, they want relevant and engaging stories.
+However, this alone won’t make a great PR specialist.
+People don’t want to just read about how great a company is, they want relevant and engaging stories.
 That is why creative writing and the ability to entice an audience is of great importance.

 Timing and awareness also assists you in future forecasting.
 This means to assess the current industry trends and piece them together to create a picture of how the future landscape will look.
 By doing this, the PR team can plan how to extend the longevity and future relevance of their clients and the brands they represent.

 Brand storytelling and content marketing are essentials for PR professionals to master.
-The ability to write creative stories only benefits the success and engagement of the content pieces being published.
+The ability to write creative stories enhances the engagement of the pieces published.